cdpxe/CCEAP/documentation/README.md

  > number of options:     0
 ```

-More complex outputs will be provided when more complex packets are received by the server, e.g. packets containing optional headers.
+More detailed outputs will be provided when the server receives more complex packets from the client, e.g. packets containing optional headers.

 ## Supported Hiding Patterns